Adarshkds/Omnifood/README.md

-Omnifood Clone 🎉
+Omnifood Clone🎉-
 This website is a beginner project that aims to replicate the Omnifood website created by Jonas Schmedtmann.
 The goal of the project is to learn and practice HTML and CSS skills by creating a simple, responsive website that showcases a fictional healthy food delivery service.

-Technologies used 🎉
+Technologies used🎉-
 The website was built using the following technologies:
-HTML5
-CSS3
+HTML5,
+CSS3,
-Google Fonts (for typography)
+Google Fonts (for typography),
-Ionicons (for icons)
+Ionicons (for icons),

-Features 🎉
+Responsive Design

+Features🎉-
 The website has the following main features:
 Responsive design that adapts to different screen sizes and devices A landing page with a hero section, a features section, a meals section, and a signup section